sosy-lab/benchexec/doc/container.md

 In order to allow the user to access these files after the benchmarking, BenchExec copies them into an output directory.
 Note that files written to a directory in the full-access mode will not be affected by this.
-A pattern matching the following rules can be given to select only a subset of created files to be copied:
+Patterns matching the following rules can be given to select only a subset of created files to be copied:
+- A file is retrieved if any of the given patterns match it.
-- If the pattern is a relative path (does not start with `/`), it is interpreted as relative to the working directory of the tool, and the directory tree that is created in the output directory will also start at this point.
+- If the pattern is a relative path (does not start with `/`), it is interpreted as relative to the working directory of the tool.
+  If all given patterns are relative, the directory tree that is created in the output directory will also start at this point.
 - Absolute paths are also valid as patterns, and in this case the directory tree in the output directory will start at the root of the filesystem.